leogoesger/labRetreatHangMan/README.md

 ## Run Script

-1. In project directory
+1. In project directory:

    ```
    python main.py
    ```

-2. In a R terminal
+2. In a R terminal:
    ```
    source('main.R')
    ```